theblockstalk/eosworkshop1/project.md

 Extra excercises
 ----------------

+* Let the users register themselves first at CTR, and only then accept payments from them.

 * Extend CTR to accept any token for deposits and spending, even if multiple token contracts use the same symbol.